adgellida/ubunsys/README.md

 ##### Tweaks

 * Enable-disable sudo without pass.
-For security when you exec sudo a password is prompted, but is tedious to put pass each time you executed an elevated permission action, So I recommend to push this button when you don't need this security and want speed.
-Then disable this function to restore security on your system.
+For security when you exec sudo a password is prompted, but is tedious to put pass each time you executed an elevated permission action, so I recommend to push this button when you don't need this security and want speed. **Then disable this function to restore security on your system.**

 * Enable-disable asterisks when you put pass on terminal, hibernation, firewall.